aitraffictracker/aitraffictracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**Unmask AI referral traffic that Google Analytics calls "Direct."**
+**GA4 catches *some* AI traffic.
+We help with the rest—privacy‑first.**

-Lightweight, privacy‑first JavaScript tracker for ChatGPT, Perplexity, Claude, and more.
+A lightweight, 2 KB JavaScript tracker that identifies visits from ChatGPT, Perplexity, Claude and other AI chatbots.

 No cookies.
 No personal data.
 GDPR‑friendly.

+It won’t see what’s fundamentally invisible, but it will surface every AI referral it *can* detect, and give you a clean dashboard (coming soon) to focus solely on AI traffic.

 ## 🚀 Usage